pydantic/pydantic/docs/usage/types/extra_types/extra_types.md

-For types that are more complex, or don't need to be on *pydantic* itself, we have the [Pydantic Extra Types] project.
+For types that are more complex, or don't need to be on Pydantic itself, we have the [Pydantic Extra Types] project.

 The following types are supported by [Pydantic Extra Types]: